 - Have a look at some suggested questions to ask your cloud providers to manage the risk.
-For further reading, refer to APES 305: Terms of Engagement and Cloud computing questions and answers from the Tax Practitioners Board. - The ACSC provides advice on back-ups and practical Step-by-Step guides on how to back up and restore files on Apple iOS, Mac and Microsoft Windows.
+For further reading, refer to APES 305: Terms of Engagement and a Practice Note from the Tax Practitioners Board in relation to Cloud computing and the Code of Professional Conduct.
+The ACSC provides information on back-ups and links to step by step guides on how to back up and restore files for Microsoft Windows 10, 11 devices, OneDrive and Apple iOS and macOS. - The ACSC also provides considerations for backups for Microsoft 365 as part of their Small Business Cloud Security guidance.

 Do you have cyber insurance?
-YES МО Accountants are at high-risk of experiencing a cyber attack.
+YES NO Accountants are at high-risk of experiencing a cyber attack.
 In the event of a cyber attack, an insurer could help you mitigate the impact to your business.